David Kaye (academic): Early life and career

-As part of his role with the UN, Kaye monitored freedom of speech around the world.He received support from the University of California (Irvine) which received to this end several grants from the Ford Foundation, some of which were specifically designated to focus his work on online communications.
+As part of his role with the UN, Kaye monitored freedom of speech around the world.
+He received support from the University of California (Irvine) which received to this end several grants from the Ford Foundation, some of which were specifically designated to focus his work on online communications.
 He communicated with governments regarding human rights compliance and problematic legislation.
 Kaye conducted several official missions to areas including Japan, Tajikistan, Turkey, Mexico, Ecuador, Ethiopia and Liberia.
 The reporting that Kaye conducted for the UN has addressed topics including the protection of freedom of expression and the use of anonymity and encryption tools; the protection of fundamental freedoms of opinion for whistleblowers, special sources and journalists; how the use of Artificial Intelligence can impede and interfere with information sharing, individual agency, and the development of personal opinion; and the examination of the regulation of online content by social media and search companies.

 Following his appointment to UN Special Rapporteur, Kaye became the founding Executive Director of the UCLA School of Law International Human Rights Program, where he directed the International Justice Clinic alongside teaching on international human rights law.
 Kaye is a guest author for Just Security.
 He is a member of the Council on Foreign Relations.

+In October 2022, Kaye commented on the use of spyware in violation of international human rights law and called on governments to refrain from using it and to prohibit its sale to governments and others.